 On my first trip, about to find out whether I'd hit the jackpot with the hosts who had a pool, or gone bust and have to share a pullout couch with someone, I stepped off the bus.

 Our youth minister pulled me aside, "Did you pick up your host gift yet?"
 I sheepishly answered, "No."

 He replied, "That's OK, you're new.
 Here it is - a wrapped set of note cards and here is a card and envelope.
 Fill out the card and thank them for hosting you tonight.
-Add one specific thing about their house, their hospitality or even a good breakfast.
-You can either give it to them when you leave their house or on the bed but don't forget to do it."
+Add one specific thing about their house, their hospitality, or even a good breakfast.
+You can either give it to them when you leave their house or leave it on the bed but don't forget to do it."